 Current view of the street looking north; Khreschatyk beyond was mostly rebuilt and widened after war damage (part of the centre of the city was blown up by the retreating Red Army in 1941).
 [Google Earth]

-[00:18:30] Strastnaya Square reflected in a panning shot of shop windows (Monastery and dome of St. Demetrius Church visible).
+[00:19:52] Strastnaya Square reflected in the glass of a revolving door (‘The Awakening of a Woman’ film poster, cameraman and camera, Strastnoy Monastery and dome of St. Demetrius Church visible).

 A contemporary view of the street.
 Part of the Kitay-gorod mediaeval wall on the right with the dome of St Panteleimon Chapel above.
 Note the sledge transport on the rhs!
 Theatre Passage is one of the main streets in the historic centre of Moscow connecting Theatre Square with Lubyanka (seen at the top of the photograph).

 A similar view but looking very different now, this historic street was totally obliterated by Stalinist planners.
 The notorious Lubyanka KGB HQ and prison is at the end of the avenue.
 [Google Earth]